-As of Monday 23rd March, school is closed until further notice.
-All Class 8 have been given their learning packs to keep them occupied in the short term.
+As of Monday 23rd March, school is closed for most children until further notice.
+All Class 8 children have been given their learning packs to keep them occupied in the short term and more will be added every so often on the 'home learning' section of the website.

 Each day don't forget to go on TTRockstars and Spelling shed as much as you can!